-If you (the pensioner) and your spouse or common law partner (the pension transferee) have jointly elected to split your eligible pension income by completing Form T1032, Joint Election to Split Pension Income, you (Pensioner) can deduct on this line the elected split-pension amount from line G of Form T1032.
+If the transferring spouse or common-law partner has agreed with the receiving spouse or common-law partner to jointly elect to split his or her eligible pension income by completing Form T1032, Joint Election to Split Pension Income, the transferring spouse or common-law parner can deduct on this line the elected split-pension amount from line G of Form T1032.

-File Form T1032 by your filing due date for the year.
-This form must be completed, signed and attached to both your and your spouse's or common-law partner's paper returns.
+File Form T1032 by the filing due date for the year.
+This form must be completed, signed and attached to both spouse's or common-law partner's paper returns.
 The information provided on the forms must be the same.
 If you are filing electronically, keep your election form in case we ask to see it at a later date.

 Only one joint election can be made for a tax year.
-If both you and your spouse or common-law partner have eligible pension income, you will have to decide which one of you will act as the pensioner and elect to allocate part of their eligible pension income to his or her spouse or common-law partner (the pension transferee).
+If both you and your spouse or common-law partner have eligible pension income, you will have to decide who will act as the transferring spouse or common-law partner electing to allocate part of his or her eligible pension income to the receiving spouse or common-law partner.